cs-education/sysbuild/README.md

 * Keep accessibility in mind when writing HTML.

-* Make sure there are no JSHint errors.
+* Make sure there are no JSHint/JSCS errors.

 * Make sure all tests pass.